Time Encoding of Finite-Rate-of-Innovation Signals: Simulation Results

 We next consider the effect of measurement noise in the form of jitter in the trigger times.
-The jitter is modelled as a uniformly distributed random variable over $[-\sigma/2, \sigma/2]$ with $\sigma=10^{-3}$ (cf. Eq.~\eqref{eq:noiseModel}).
-We use Algorithm~\ref{algo:genFRI} for signal reconstruction with $50$ iterations and up to $50$ restarts.
-Figures~\ref{fig:ctem_noise_rec}~and~\ref{fig:iftem_noise_rec} show the signal $x_{1}$ and its reconstruction $\check{x}_{1}$ from noisy C-TEM and IF-TEM measurements, respectively.
-Let $\{\check{\tau}_{k}\}_{k=0}^{K-1}$ denote the estimated shifts.
-The normalized mean-squared error (NMSE) in estimating the shifts is given by
+The jitter is modelled with $\sigma=10^{-3}$ (cf. Eq.~\eqref{eq:noiseModel}).
+Figures~\ref{fig:ctem_noise_rec}~and~\ref{fig:iftem_noise_rec} show the signal $x(t)$ and the median of the reconstruction $\check{x}(t)$ from noisy C-TEM and IF-TEM measurements, respectively, over $100$ realizations of jitter.
+Let $\{(\check{c}_{k},\check{\tau}_{k})\}_{k=0}^{K-1}$ denote the estimated amplitudes and shifts.
+The normalized mean-squared error (NMSE) in estimating the parameters is given by

-In both the cases, the NMSE is of the order of $10^{-5}$, which indicates accurate recovery.